M1ngiii/big-data-management-project-4/README.md

 ORDER BY n DESC;
 ```

-For repeated `LIMIT=5` runs with the same model/input, the grouped count should
+For repeated `LIMIT=5` runs with the same model/input, the grouped count stays at `1`.
-stay `1`.

 ## Traceability